bluekitchen/btstack/doc/manual/docs/profiles.md

 ### GATT Client {#sec:GATTClientProfiles}

-The GATT Client is used to discover services, and their characteristics and descriptors on a peer device.
-It can also subscribe for notifications or indications that the characteristic on the GATT server has changed its value.
+The GATT Client is used to discover services, characteristics and their descriptors on a peer device.
+It allows to subscribe for notifications or indications that the characteristic on the GATT server has changed its value.

-To perform GATT queries, provides a rich interface.
+To perform GATT queries, it provides a rich interface.
 Before calling queries, the GATT client must be initialized with *gatt_client_init* once.

 To allow for modular profile implementations, GATT client can be used independently by multiple entities.

-To use it by a GATT client, you register a packet handler with *gatt_client_register_packet_ handler*.
-The return value of that is a GATT client ID which has to be provided in all queries.

 After an LE connection was created using the GAP LE API, you can query for the connection MTU with *gatt_client_get_mtu*.

-GATT queries cannot be interleaved.
-Therefore, you can check if you can perform a GATT query on a particular connection using *gatt_client_is_ready*.
-As a result to a GATT query, zero to many *le_event*s are returned before a *GATT_EVENT_QUERY_COMPLETE* event completes the query.
+Multiple GATT queries to the same GATT Server cannot be interleaved.
+Therefore, you can either use a state machine or similar to perform the queries in sequence, or you can check if you can perform a GATT query on a particular connection right now using *gatt_client_is_ready*, and retry later if it is not ready.
+As a result to a GATT query, zero to many
+*le_event*s are returned before a *GATT_EVENT_QUERY_COMPLETE* event completes the query.